As the digital transformation of energy gains momentum, energy managers are being bombarded with a growing data deluge.

 DD refers to degree days, a simplified type of historical weather data calculated based on outside air temperature readings.
 Since DD data is easy to access and use, many energy managers use it to model the relationship between energy consumption and outside air temperature or to see if internal systems are reacting correctly to external conditions.

 Heating degree days refer to how much (in degrees), and for how long (in days) outside air temperature was lower than a specific base temperature.
 These are used for calculations relating to the energy consumption required to heat buildings.
 Cooling degree days measure by how much and for how long outside air temperature was higher than a specific base temperature, in order to calculate the energy consumption required to cool buildings.

 It is important to keep an eye on peak load demand, especially in countries where you can have penalties if you exceed the contracted load.
-In the UK, this excess charge amount is set to triple in 2018.
+In the UK, this excess charge amount was set to triple in 2018 due to DCP 228 and DCP161.
 Using the Load Demand app, you can check the summary table with the breakdown by periods of each contracted load, the excess load and find the associated cost you should see on your energy bill.

 These can be found on the list of the most important energy indicators an energy manager should check every week in order to understand how energy cost is influenced by base load consumption.
 Energy managers must have a look at the “Base load %” and “Weekly Utilisation Factor” (UF) which can be found under the “Main Indicators” section of the Weekly Pro report in DEXMA:

 Base load percentage refers to how much power is used all the time, while the second one shows how many full utilisation hours a week a facility uses.
 Weekly UF is calculated as energy divided by Max.
 Power (kW).